umd-dslam/docs/src/metadata/datablock/datanodeinfo.md

 - **capacity**: This storage volume's capacity;

-- **blockReportCount**: The number of block reports received from Datanode.
+- **blockReportCount**: The number of block reports received from the Datanode.

 - **DatanodeDescriptor dn**:  This class extends the DatanodeInfo class with **ephemeral** information (e.g. health, capacity, what blocks are associated with the Datanode) that is private to the Namenode, i.e. this class is not exposed to clients.